-Did my state expand Medicaid eligibility, and what does that mean for my dental practice?
+Did my state expand Medicaid eligibility?
+What would that mean for my dental practice?

 As of November 2018, 37 states including the District of Columbia expanded Medicaid eligibility.
 Of those states, 25 states including the District of Columbia provide at least limited dental benefits for adults (North Dakota did not offer dental benefits to the Medicaid expansion population).
 Demand for Medicaid dental services among children and adults is likely to increase moving forward, regardless of Medicaid expansion.
 The growth in demand depends on the level of adult dental benefits covered by each state and the number of uninsured individuals that qualify for Medicaid moving forward.

 What share of U.S. children and adults have dental benefits?

 Dental benefits coverage varies by age.
 For children ages 2-18, 51.3 percent have private dental benefits, 38.5 percent of dental benefits through Medicaid or the Children’s Health Insurance Program (CHIP), and 10.3 percent do not have dental benefits.
 For adults ages 19-64, 59.0 percent have private dental benefits, 7.4 percent have dental benefits through Medicaid, and 33.6 percent do not have dental benefits.

 Source: Dental Benefits Coverage in the U.S. (Health Policy Institute Infographic).

 Does my state cover dental services for adult Medicaid enrollees?

 Adult dental benefits are an optional benefit under Medicaid.
 As of January 2018, 34 states including the District of Columbia provide at least limited dental benefits for adults beyond emergency services.
 However, in some states, adult dental services are covered through managed care organizations, even though the state Medicaid program does not traditionally provide adult dental benefits.